hestiacp/hestiacp-docs/admin_docs/dns.rst

 If you are looking for the options to minimize DNS-related downtime or the way to manage dns across all server you have, you might consider to set up dns cluster.

+..note

-**NOTE**: Ensure that your master server's IP is whitelisted in *Configure Server* -> *Security* -> *Allowed IP addresses for API*, otherwise you will get an error when adding the slave server to the cluster.
+    Ensure that your master server's IP is whitelisted in *Configure Server* -> *Security* -> *Allowed IP addresses for API*, otherwise you will get an error when adding the slave server to the cluster.

 #.
 Create user **dns-cluster** on a server which will be used as dns slave
 #.
 Run following command on a master